jotabo/first-git-project/README.md

-This is my first Git project. i will add this sentense in the new branch
+This is my first Git project. i will add this sentense in the new branch.
+This is a great project